ibm-cloud-docs/Cloudant/guides/mvcc.md

 For more complex conflicts,
 other resolution strategies might be required:

-*   Time based: use the first or last edit.
+*   Time based - use the first or last edit.
-*   User intervention: report conflicts to users and let them decide on the best resolution.
+*   User intervention - report conflicts to users and let them decide on the best resolution.
-*   Sophisticated algorithms: for example, 3-way merges of text fields.
+*   Sophisticated algorithms - for example, 3-way merges of text fields.

 For a practical example of how to implement a merge of changes, see this project with [sample code](https://github.com/glynnbird/deconflict){: new_window}{: external}.